annaor24/DEB_Dermochelys_coriacea/EVHR_Dermochelys_updated/README_simulations_Dermochelys.txt

 Simulations for D.coriacea
-code by Nina Marn, work by Anna Ortega
+code and work by Nina Marn, work by Anna Ortega

 Two type of simulations
 -------Type 1-----